payloadcms/payload/examples/genai/README.md

 - ### Cypher Query

-  The `cypher-query` collection is for associating query and retrieval information with a `knowledge-graph`.
+  The `cypher-query` collection is for defining a transaction with a `knowledge-graph`.

 - ### Transformer